Menu

 Typically, wrongful deaths arising out of hazing activities are caused by binge drinking that results in alcohol poisoning, aspiration of stomach contents, or fatal injury.
 The risk of serious injury increases when students who are inexperienced with alcohol or underage drinking are involved.
 Often, party games, goading, and peer pressure escalate the risk in a setting where the goal is to make pledges severely intoxicated and even sick.
 Hazing is purportedly a bonding experience, but the dangers associated with alcohol-related hazing have led virtually every college and university in the United States to ban the practice.
 Nonetheless, it continues to happen and it seems to be on the rise.

-When investigating an alcohol-related death on campus, a wrongful death lawyer in Cleveland, OH will need to do a detailed factual investigation to determine if there are any culpable parties.
-The wrongful death lawyer in Cleveland, OH will want to know the following, at a minimum:
+When investigating an alcohol-related death on campus, our Cleveland wrongful death lawyer will need to do a detailed factual investigation to determine if there are any culpable parties.
+At a minimum, our attorney will want to know the following:

 - Was alcohol served at a fraternity- or sorority-sanctioned event?